derrickholleman/task-pilot/README.md

 # TaskPilot

-A modern todo application built with Angular, featuring inline editing, completion tracking, and local storage persistence.
+A modern, fully-featured todo application built with Angular 19, Tailwind CSS, and end-to-end tested with Playwright.

 ## Technologies